If you're wondering what to do about your superannuation at the moment, you're not alone.

 What should I do with my super in a recession?

-The latest GDP figures released by the ABS in June confirm Australia is in a technical recession.
-One of the best things you can do with your super to prepare is make sure you've only got the one fund (and consolidate if not), make sure you're not paying too much in fees and, again, try to stick with your long-term strategy and not make panicked decisions.
+One of the best things you can do with your super to prepare for a recession is: make sure you've only got the one fund (and consolidate if not); make sure you're not paying too much in fees, and; try to stick with your long-term strategy and not make panicked decisions.

-For more information, take a look at our dedicated guide on how to prepare your finances for a recession for tips on building up your savings, paying down your debt, managing your investments and what to do about your mortgage.
+For more information, take a look at our guide on how to prepare your finances for a recession for tips on building up your savings, paying down your debt, managing your investments and what to do about your mortgage.

 Find other ways to save